Bianchi IX model: Reducing phase space: Hamiltonian structure of reduced system

 and

 where

 Therefore, the existence of (\ref{facH}) implies the existence of the Hamiltonian structure of the reduced system.
-The dynamics is generated by the true Hamiltonian $H_T$ and is parameterized by an evolution parameter $T$.
+The dynamics is generated by the true Hamiltonian $H_T$ and is parametrized by an evolution parameter $T$.

 In this new setting the system has no dynamical constraints.
-One may examine it using the dynamical systems methods \cite{Perko,Wiggins}.
-The phase space is now only {\it four} dimensional, which simplifies analysis of the original dynamics, (\ref{x1})-(\ref{p3}), defined in {\it six} dimensional phase space with the dynamical constraint.
-The factorization procedure described above make sense {\it outside} the subspace of the critical points $S_B$ defined by (\ref{critS}) for the reason given later when we try to solve analytically the dynamics.
+One may examine it using the dynamical system methods \cite{Perko,Wiggins}.
+The phase space is now only {\it four} dimensional, which simplifies the analysis of the original dynamics, (\ref{x1})-(\ref{p3}), defined in {\it six}-dimensional phase space with the dynamical constraint.
+The factorization procedure described above makes sense {\it outside} the subspace of the critical points $S_B$ defined by (\ref{critS}) for the reason given later when we try to solve the dynamics analytically.